 Day Four - Tuesday

 An early motor this morning is rewarded with a breakfast snorkel at The Indians – one of the BVI’s top attractions.
-Classroom is conducted when we return as we cover emergency situations and responses After breakfast its knot tying practice, Then we set sail for an all day downwind sail.
+Classroom is conducted when we return as we cover emergency situations and responses.
+After breakfast its knot tying practice.
+After spending the first couple of days going upwind, today we spend all day reaching and doing downwind sailing.
 Along the way we practice reefing, gybing and master the heave-to procedure.
-As we make our approach into Jost Van Dyke, we review proper anchor procedures, then successfully drop anchor and spend our first night on the hook.
-With luck we may even get to meet Jost's most famous citizen, Foxy!
+As we make our approach into Diamond Cay, we review proper anchor procedures, then successfully drop anchor and spend our first night on the hook.

 Day Five - Wednesday

 This morning’s lectures focus on catamaran systems, minor engine repairs and advanced anchoring procedures.
 Then its off we go!
-We don’t sail far today, so we have plenty of time for man over board drills, reviewing our previous day’s sailing, completing lots of anchor sets at Sandy Cay and even get in a Mediterranean Moor.
-We end up in Cane Garden Bay on the hook for a second night and complete knot tying and an evening lecture on navigation.
+We don’t sail far today, so we have plenty of time for man over board drills, reviewing our previous day’s sailing, completing lots of anchor sets at Sandy Cay and even get in a few Mediterranean Moors.
+We end up in Little Harbor on Jost Van Dyke, on the hook for a second night and complete knot tying and an evening lecture on navigation.

 Day Six - Thursday